Mvalentino92/Julia_Modules/README.md

 ## Julia-Stuff:
 Reading *Artificial Intelligence A Systems Approach* by M Tim Jones
 <br>Writing out some of the algorithms myself as I go along for practice.
 Might throw some random Julia files in here too, that arent insprired or from the book, hence the name "Julia_Stuff"
+<br><br>
+**EightPuzzle.jl:** Solves the EightPuzzle problem using the A* algorithm.

+**NodeStuff.jl:** Practice with making custom classes in Julia.
+Just wrote most a Doubly LinkedList, nothing spectacular.

+**Lagrange.jl:** Implements Lagrange interpolation for any amount of points.
+Very silly to give it a lot of points, as a polynomial with a high order is wildly unstable.
+But I did this cool way to multiply all the (x-?)(x+?)(x+?)...(x-?) together using the Choose function.
+So there was that.

+**ShortestPath.jl:** Uses Dijkstras Algorithm to calculate the shortest path.
+I store the Graph as a Dictionary.
+Prints the path and the cost.

 # Julia_Modules
 Custom Julia Modules for use in Numerical Math, as well as useful functions for general programming.